vmaiol/aidl-final-project/README.md

   An MSELoss has also been used.

-  Then, when we wanted to apply the hyperparameter tuning, one of these parameters was the size of the "image" (matrix).
-As a consequence, the inputs and outputs of the hidden layers are affected because they should be variable to this size.
+  Since we considered that one of these hyperparameters was the size of the "image" (matrix), the inputs and outputs of the hidden layers were affected because they should be variable to this size.
 At least for the first layer.

   To solve this and to be able to have a "quite" variable architecture depending on the size of the tensor that was going to receive the model, we created a function to define the inputs and outputs of each layer, as well as the number of layers that the model was going to have.
 Briefly, it has been developed as follows:
-  - The function receives the tensor (image) and multiplies width x height x dimensions (it was always 1 dimension, precipitation).
+  - The function receives the tensor (image) and multiplies width x height x dimensions (dimension was always 1, precipitation).
   - In a loop, the resultant value of width x height x dimensions was divided by 2 to obtain the input size of the next layer.
   - Each iteration was one layer more.
   - If the value divided by 2 was less than 16, it was not done and was assigned a size of 16.
 Mainly because the last layer received 16 as input size and as output 1.
 1 because we want to get the "real" value predicted and without modification of any activation function.
-  - All this was saved in a dict that was used in the init of the model to create a MLP Sequential.
+  - All this was saved in a dict that was used in the init of the model class to create a Sequential MLP.
   - The size of the image was always even: 28, 32, 64 or 128.

   With this solution we were able to obtain a variable model architecture depending on the size of the image.
 Since it is a simple MLP, it has been relatively easy to implement such a solution.